FelipePDS/FelipePDS/README.md

 Marketing &bull;
 Entrepreneurship

-:rocket: Objective: Program to help with something
+:rocket: Objective: Develop in Javascript :heart:

 <!--
 **FelipePDS/FelipePDS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.